Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

-To summarize, this work presents a comprehensive numerical study of the expressivity of quantum neural networks (QNN) based on the SWAP test quantum circuit across diverse classical datasets.
+To summarize, this work presents a comprehensive study of the expressivity of quantum neural networks (QNN) based on the SWAP test quantum circuit across diverse classical datasets.
 We reviewed the mathematical equivalence between the QNN architecture and classical two-layer feedforward networks with quadratic activation functions under amplitude encoding (established in Ref. \cite{pastorello_scalable_2024}).
 We then pointed out fundamental limitations stemming from the violation of the universal approximation theorem for polynomial activation functions.

 To address these expressivity constraints, we introduced a modified QNN architecture that incorporates generalized SWAP test circuits as building blocks, effectively implementing a classical neural network with a product layer.
-This enhancement preserves the conceptually simple structure of the QNN, suitable for implementation on current hardware, while significantly expanding the network's representational capacity for classical datasets.
+Crucially, this enhancement preserves the conceptually simple and modular structure of the original QNN, suitable for implementation on current hardware, while significantly expanding the network's representational capacity.

-Our extensive evaluation encompassed both real-world datasets (e.g. IRIS and MNIST) and challenging synthetic benchmarks like the parity check function.
-The results demonstrate a clear performance dichotomy: while the original QNN architecture successfully represents many real-world datasets, the product layer generalization proves essential for learning the more complex synthetic functions that expose fundamental expressivity limitations.
+Our extensive evaluation encompassed both real-world datasets (e.g. IRIS and MNIST) and challenging synthetic benchmarks like the parity check function and the binary n-spiral task.
+The results demonstrate a clear performance dichotomy: while the original QNN architecture successfully represents many real-world datasets, the product layer generalization proves essential for learning the more complex synthetic functions that expose the fundamental expressivity limitations of quadratic activation functions.
+To rigorously establish these limitations, we provided an analytical argument demonstrating that the original architecture cannot learn the parity check function beyond two dimensions, regardless of network size, a constraint that our generalized architecture overcomes, as evidenced by successful classification of parity check problems in up to ten dimensions.

-To further underline these limitations, we provided an analytical argument demonstrating that the original architecture fundamentally cannot learn parity check functions beyond two dimensions, regardless of network size.
-In contrast, for our generalized architecture with product layers, we gave compelling numerical evidence that it exhibits scalable learning capability, successfully classifying parity check problems in arbitrary dimensions.
+Beyond amplitude encoding, we also investigated the architecture's performance under alternative quantum data encoding schemes, specifically angle (Z) and ZZ encoding.
+Our numerical experiments on the binary n-spiral task demonstrate that the generalized SWAP test circuit can increase expressivity under these alternative encodings as well, suggesting that the architectural improvements introduced here are not restricted to a single encoding paradigm.